Mills Act Property Tax Abatement Program

 Read This First!

 The Mills Act is the single most important economic incentive program in California for the restoration and preservation of qualified historic buildings by private property owners.
 The Mills Act Program is administered and implemented by local governments.
 Mills Act contracts are between the property owner and the local government granting the tax abatement.
-OHP is not a signatory to Mills Act contracts.
+The Office of Historic Preservation is not a signatory to Mills Act contracts.

 Each local government establishes their own criteria and determines how many contracts they will allow in their jurisdiction.
 For answers to specific questions such as local eligibility criteria, application procedures, and contract terms, contact the city or county official for your jurisdiction.